 CS2 Residential Community Solar Program

 Glencoe residents and small businesses now have the opportunity to save money and help develop renewable energy, thanks to Illinois’ largest municipally sponsored community solar program.

 Solar developers and ComEd are incentivized by the State Legislature to make participation in solar power available to residents and small businesses through a no-cost subscription to qualified community solar programs.
-Subscribers will save 20% on their monthly electricity charges based on the solar generation credits achieved while continuing to receive their electrical service from ComEd.
+Subscribers will save 10% of the community solar generation credits achieved while continuing to receive their electrical service from their provider.
 To support equitable access to the program, there are no credit checks, enrollment fees or termination fees.
-In addition, the solar power that they use counts as an offset to their carbon footprint calculation!

 Community solar allows residents and small businesses to subscribe and receive credits on their electric bills.
 Participants can support solar power without installing their own rooftop panels and the subscriptions help finance and construct small solar facilities that may not be built otherwise.Subscriptions will be offered on a rolling basis as community solar facilities are built and connected to the electric grid.
 As community solar projects are completed in coming months, residents on the waitlist will be contacted and offered an opportunity to complete the subscription process.